-Do not think you can go to Boot Camp and they will get you in shape.
-They will get you in better shape, but if you arrive de-conditioned, you will likely fail the standards or get injured.
-Both have outcomes that you do not want to have to endure.
 Also, if you don't know how to swim, try to learn before you leave for boot camp.
-Soon after you arrive, you'll be screened for swimming skills, and those that can't swim will have to undergo extra, special instruction.
-General Advice: when in boot camp, it's always better not to require "special instruction" in anything.
+Soon after you arrive, you'll be screened for swimming skills, and those that can't swim will have to undergo extra, special instruction, which you want to avoid if at all possible.

-Navy Boot Camp is probably one of the most "classroom-intensive" of the four primary military services (including written tests!), so the more you can get out of the way in advance, the less you will be struggling with when the stress really begins.
-You should listen to the recommendations from a recent Boot Camp graduate:
+Navy Boot Camp is probably one of the most "classroom-intensive" of the four primary military services so the more you can prepare in advance, the less you will be struggling with when the stress really begins.

-Once the paperwork is completed, recruits will be issued Navy sweat suits which they will wear until the first uniform issue a few days down the road.
-At this point, recruits are told to box up all of the civilian clothing, and any personal items that they brought that weren't on the list, and be given the choice of shipping them back home, or donating them to charity.
+Once the paperwork is completed, recruits will be issued Navy sweatsuits which they will wear until the first uniform issue.
+At this point, recruits box up all of their civilian clothing, and any personal items that they brought that weren't on the list.
+They can either ship these items them back home, or donate them to charity.

 Next recruits will be taking a mandatory drug test by urinalysis.

 Even though uniform items at boot camp are issued (free), many items are not.
-The first night at boot camp all recruits are given a number of hygiene items, shoe polish, sewing kit, t-shirts, PT-Shorts, sun tan lotion, some other miscellaneous items plus a Chit book for the Navy Exchange.
-A good $60-$80 of that chit book will be spent within the first week buying extra items from the exchange that they need for the rest of boot camp (most of it being more shirts, underwear, etc.).
+The first night at boot camp all recruits are given a number of hygiene items, shoe polish, sewing kit, T-shirts, PT shorts, sun tan lotion, some other miscellaneous items plus a chit book for the Navy Exchange.

-Recruits cannot wear contact lenses or civilian glasses at Boot Camp.
-Recruits with glasses will get issued glasses at the eye exams.
-Once graduated from basic training, sailors can wear the civilian glasses again, as long as they conform to military dress and appearance regulations.
+Recruits with eyeglasses will get issued glasses at the eye exams.
+Once they've graduated from basic training, sailors can wear the civilian glasses again, as long as they conform to military dress and appearance regulations.

-In the Navy, guard duty is called "Standing Watches."
-It means that sailors get to spend significant amounts of time guarding the ship, conducting a fire watch, snow and security watches.
+In the Navy, guard duty is called "Standing Watch."
+It means that sailors get to spend significant amounts of time guarding the ship, conducting a fire watch, snow, and security watches.